Capacity Planning for Azure Managed Cache Service

 The second section, Input: Throughput Requirements, is used to calculate the bandwidth requirements for the cache, and has as inputs the Number of Reads/sec and Number of Writes/sec at peak load.
 In this example the peak load for Data Type 1 is 1,000 reads per second and 100 writes per second.

 The third section, Input: Advanced Options, provides several additional input settings.
 Cushion for peak load - data and Cushion for peak load - Throughput provide a buffer for surges in application load.
 These settings provide a convenient way to increase or decrease the desired buffer for the amount and throughput of data in the cache.

 Number of named caches is used to specify how many named caches you would like for your cache.
 Named caches provide a way to have different caching options for different sets of data in your cache.
 The Basic cache offering supports a single default named cache, and the Standard and Premium cache offerings support up to ten named caches, including the default named cache.

 Notifications is used to specify whether you want to use cache notifications.
 Cache notifications allow your applications to receive asynchronous notifications when a variety of cache operations occur on the cache.
 Cache notifications also provide automatic invalidation of locally cached objects.
 Notifications are supported in the Standard and Premium cache offerings, and are not supported in the Basic cache offering.

 Once the inputs are configured, the tool provides proposals in the Output: Possible Configurations section.
 In this example the recommended configuration is a Basic cache with a size of 768 MB.

-Once your cache clients are deployed, you can monitor the health and performance of your cache by following the guidance in Monitor Windows Azure Cache Service (Preview).
-If you need to scale your cache up or down, follow the steps in Scale a Cache for Windows Azure Cache Service (Preview).
+Once your cache clients are deployed, you can monitor the health and performance of your cache by following the guidance in Monitor Azure Managed Cache Service.
+If you need to scale your cache up or down, follow the steps in Scale a Cache for Azure Managed Cache Service.